theodormoroianu/FirstYearCourses/TehniciWeb/Project/README.md

 ### General Idea

 The idea of the project is to create a very lightweight web application able to store notes.
-In it's final state, the app should be able to:
+The app is able to:
 * Prompt the user to log-in or create a new account
 * Have a list with all available notes, and offer the option to rename, remove or create new notes
-* Open a note (which will most probably remain a `textbox` widget)
+* Open a note
 * Save any modification made online to the server
+* Save creditentials in localstorage

 ## Server